changlinli/reinforcement-learning-alignment/presentation/conceptual-exercises/questions.md

 Once we have this intuition, it is easier to see what role neural nets play.

 To make this feasible, we will start with an extremely simple game, even simpler than the previous game.
-We have a board with three cells laid side-by-side.
-They are respectively cells `A`, `B`, and `C`.
+We have a board with two cells laid side-by-side.
+They are respectively cells `A` and `B`.
 The agent starts at a random cell at the beginning of the game and can take turns deciding whether to go left or right.
-No matter where you start, the objective of the game is to move to the right side of the board, i.e. to get to the right-hand side of cell `C`.
+No matter where you start, the objective of the game is to move to the right side of the board, i.e. to get to the right-hand side of cell `B`.

 This results in the following outcomes: